infor-design/enterprise-ng/README.md

 This repository serves as the central shared location for cross-Infor Angular Typescript UI components.
 These components do a few things:

 - avoids many teams building the same things
-- avoids asking Xi Team for different flavors of the same thing
+- avoids asking for different flavors of the same thing
-- net new teams get huge gains
+- net new teams get gains
 - includes wrappers and demos (usage) to get new teams and developers up to speed faster
 - built-in look from dev to design and back